Max Kretzschmar

-Max Alexander Kretzschmar (born 12 October 1993) is an English professional footballer who plays for club Wealdstone.
+Max Alexander Kretzschmar (born 12 October 1993) is an English professional footballer who plays for National League South club Hampton & Richmond Borough where he holds the role of player/assistant manager.

 Youth career

 Kretzschmar started at Molesey Juniors at aged 7 before being scouted by Southampton in 2003.

 Club career

 Wycombe Wanderers

 Prior to his career at Wycombe Wanderers, Kretzschmar played for Southampton between the ages of 10 and 14, before being released.
 He went onto make his professional debut in a 1–0 victory against Morecambe on 3 August 2013.
 Before even making a league start, Kretzschmar opened his goal account by scoring both goals for Wycombe in their 2–1 win at Hartlepool United on 7 September 2013, having come on at half time for Nick Arnold.

 On 9 May 2016, it was announced that Kretzschmar would leave the club upon the expiry of his contract on 30 June 2016, along with teammates; Gozie Ugwu, Alex Lynch and Ryan Sellers.

 Woking

 On 15 July 2016, Kretzschmar joined National League side Woking on a one-year deal.

 On 6 August 2016, Kretzschmar made his Woking debut in a 3–1 home defeat against Lincoln City, replacing Ben Gordon in the 78th minute.
 On 20 August 2016, Kretzschmar was handed his first Woking start by manager Garry Hill in a 3–1 home defeat against Dagenham & Redbridge, before being replaced by Gozie Ugwu in the 73rd minute.
 On 1 January 2017, Kretzschmar scored his first Woking goal in a 2–1 home defeat against local rivals Aldershot Town, equalizing two minutes after Scott Rendell had given the visitors the lead.
 On 28 February 2017, Kretzschmar scored Woking's winner in their 1–0 victory against National League promotion hopefuls Dover Athletic, netting into an open goal after academy graduate, Charlie Carter had squared the ball.
 On the final day of the 2016–17 campaign, Kretzschmar scored in Woking's 1–1 draw with Dagenham & Redbridge, a goal which saw the Cards survival in the National League confirmed.

 On 23 May 2017, it was announced that Kretzschmar would leave Woking upon the expiry of his current deal in June 2017.